-Taylor Street Management says, no other part of the building commands such importance.
-That is why a damaged or failing foundation is one of the homeowner’s most-feared problems.
-Take steps to choose the proper foundation for a building and ensure that you construct the foundation properly.
+As Taylor Street Management emphasizes, no other part of a building is as critical as its foundation.
+A damaged or failing foundation is a homeowner’s nightmare, making it essential to choose the proper type and ensure flawless construction.

-- The type of soil present on the lot.
+- Soil Type: The composition and characteristics of the soil on the property.

-- The slope or gradient of the land.
+- Land Gradient: The slope or incline of the lot.

 What is a monolithic foundation slab?